 A little about me

 I'm Taylor Shute, a Creative Director and graphic designer based in Toronto.
-A diverse career has taken me from magazine spreads to healthcare startups—different contexts with similar goals: bring focus to the message, make it land, make it work for the humans you’re designing for.
+A diverse career has taken me from magazine spreads to healthcare startups.
+Different contexts with similar goals: bring focus to the message, make it resonate, make it work for the humans you’re designing for.

-Outside of my day job I enjoy photography, recording music, and travelling the world to look at old things in new places.
-I also enjoy a good beer and a good, dry, very cold gin martini
+Outside of work, I’m usually taking photos, recording music, slowly building a pub in my backyard, or travelling to look at old things in new places.
+I also have strong opinions about a good, dry, very cold gin martini 🍸.

 A few of the newsrooms, agencies, and tech companies I've worked in: